-In particular, my PhD aims to use a case study to assess and map the ecological and social value of green space and green infrastructure within urban and peri-urban limits and its ability to meet multiple challenges.
+In particular, his PhD aims to use a case study to assess and map the ecological and social value of green space and green infrastructure within urban and peri-urban limits and its ability to meet multiple challenges.
 It also aims to further understand different socio-economic and cultural barriers relating to the implementation of successful nature-based urban land-use planning.

 Ultimately, it is hoped the project can inform an innovative type of land-use planning that utilizes social-ecological synergies and puts nature-based solutions at the forefront in striving for urban development that simultaneously promotes biodiversity, climate-change action, social-cohesiveness and human well-being.

-My PhD is supported through an internal University of Queensland Scholarship.
+Konrad’s PhD is supported through an internal University of Queensland Scholarship.